bravetechnologycoop/BraveSensor/server/README.md

    1. In the firmware dropdown, select the newly uploaded firmware, check the box "Flash now", and click "Save"

+   1. After you see the Boron receive the `spark/flash/status` `success` message, force the Boron to restart by sending "1" to the `Force_Reset` cloud function to start using the latest firmware.
+Note that this will produce an error, this is expected, please ignore.

 1. Go back to Firmware

    1. Hover over your new version, click on "Release firmware", fill in the following, and click "Next"